mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 * Keep checklists so you know what **bugs** to expect on future reviews.
 * Judge review effectiveness purely in terms of **bugs** discovered.

-I can only assume these articles are from the future, where all developers are robots, and hearing a list of criticisms about code they've worked hard warms their cold, robot hearts.
+I can only assume these articles are from the future, where all developers are robots, and hearing a list of criticisms about code they've worked hard on warms their cold, robot hearts.

 Let's assume for a moment that we want to improve code reviews in the present, where our teammates are humans.
 In this article, I'll discuss some code review techniques that take into account the fact that a code review is not only a technical process, but a social one as well.